idreesaziz/Screenwrite_MVP/backend/rag/examples/short_promo_three_beat.md

 11. At [text-timing]s on the timeline, add image 'brand-logo.png' positioned at 'top center', scaled to 20% of frame width.
 12. At [text-timing]s on the timeline, add BlurText '[BRAND-NAME]' in [brand-color], 90px 'Bebas Neue', bold weight, positioned at 'center'.
 13. At [text-timing]s on the timeline, add BlurText '[CTA-MESSAGE]' in [cta-color], 50px 'Inter', regular weight, positioned at 'bottom center'."

+20. **INFO** - "Now I'll reason through the voiceover placement strategy based on the current composition structure and word-level timestamps."

+21. **INFO** - "*[Internal Reasoning - Not Output to User]:*

+*I need to analyze the current composition and determine how to split and place the voiceover:*

+1. **Current Composition Structure:**
+   - Beat 1 (Video 1): Starts at composition time X, duration Y seconds
+   - Beat 2 (Video 2): Starts at composition time X, duration Y seconds
+   - Beat 3 (Video 3): Starts at composition time X, duration Y seconds
+   - Beat 4 (End-card): Starts at composition time X, duration Y seconds
+   - Total composition duration: Z seconds

+2. **Voiceover Word Timestamps:**
+   - Total voiceover duration from analysis
+   - Identify which words/phrases correspond to each beat based on content
+   - Group words by semantic meaning matching each beat's theme
+   - Note precise start/end times for each word group (using decimal precision from analysis)

+3. **Audio Clip Placement Strategy:**
+   - For each beat, determine the corresponding word range in the voiceover
+   - Calculate exact startFrom and endAt values from word timestamps (decimal precision)
+   - Place each audio segment at the composition timeline position where that beat starts
+   - Ensure audio segments align with video beat starts for synchronization

+4. **Synchronization Considerations:**
+   - Each audio segment should align with the start of its corresponding video beat
+   - Use precise decimal timestamps from word-level analysis (e.g., 1.234s not 1.2s)
+   - Set volume appropriately (e.g., 0.8) for clear narration
+   - Each segment uses startFrom/endAt to trim from the source audio file precisely

+*Now I'll execute the voiceover placement edits.*"

+22. **EDIT** - "Audio placement instructions using precise decimal timestamps from analysis:
+1. Add audio from the voiceover file at the start time of Beat 1, trimmed to the exact word range for Beat 1 (using startFrom and endAt with decimal precision).
+2. Add audio from the voiceover file at the start time of Beat 2, trimmed to the exact word range for Beat 2.
+3. Add audio from the voiceover file at the start time of Beat 3, trimmed to the exact word range for Beat 3.
+4. Add audio from the voiceover file at the start time of Beat 4, trimmed to the exact word range for Beat 4.
+All segments use volume 0.8."

 **→ DONE**